-Diabetes is often influenced by genetic and social determinants (such an lack of insurance, cost of meds, language barriers), and Asian Americans have been found to have higher diabetes prevalence rates of Diabetes than Whites, and comparable rates to Hispanics and African Americans.
-In fact, Diabetes remains the 5th leading cause of death in Asian Americans.
+Diabetes is often influenced by genetic and social determinants (e.g., lack of insurance, cost of medications, language barriers), and Asian Americans have been found to have higher diabetes prevalence rates of diabetes than Whites and comparable rates to Hispanic and African Americans.
+In fact, diabetes remains the fifth leading cause of death in Asian Americans.
 It was discovered through the Chicago Asian Community Surveys research initiative that the prevalence of type 2 diabetes in Chicago’s Asian communities is strikingly high, notably 10% in the Chinese community, 9% in the Cambodian community, and 15% in the Vietnamese community.
 These rates are much higher than the national rate of diabetes of 7%.
-Asian immigrant and refugee communities face significant barriers to accessing health programs and services, often related to cultural and linguistic differences, health insurance status, and attitudes towards the western health care system.
-Specific to diabetes control, members from the three communities expressed a lack of diabetes health awareness, knowledge, and literacy to effectively self-manage this chronic condition.
-AHC, along with community partners, use both quantitative data and supplemental qualitative data from the CACS initiative to guide the development of diabetes self-management programs (DSMP) for targeted Asian Communities.
+Asian immigrant and refugee communities face significant barriers to accessing health programs and services, often related to cultural and linguistic differences, health insurance status, and attitudes towards the Western health care system.
+Specific to diabetes control, members from the three communities expressed a lack of diabetes health awareness, knowledge, and literacy to effectively manage this chronic condition.
+The Asian Health Coalition, along with community partners, has used both quantitative data and supplemental qualitative data from the Chicago Asian Community Survey to guide the development of diabetes self-management programs for the targeted Asian communities.

-Hepatitis B is a serious global health problem that affects Asians disproportionately.
-Of the 2 billion people infected with the hepatitis B virus worldwide, more than 350 million have chronic (lifelong) infections.
-Chronically infected persons are at high risk for cirrhosis, liver cancer and liver failure, diseases that kill about 1 million persons each year.
+Hepatitis B is a serious global health problem that affects Asians and Africans disproportionately.
+Of the two billion people infected with the hepatitis B virus worldwide, more than 350 million have chronic infections.
+Chronically infected persons are at high risk for cirrhosis, liver cancer, and liver failure, which all can be fatal.
 Chronic hepatitis B infection is present in 5% to 15% of Asians living in the Chicago area (rates vary by ethnic group), far higher than the 1%-2% prevalence of chronic hepatitis B infection in the general U.S. population.
-Fortunately, Hepatitis B is preventable with safe and effective vaccines for children and adults.
+Fortunately, hepatitis B is preventable with safe and effective vaccines for children and adults.
 Early detection through screening is key for preventing the onset of serious liver disease in those who are chronically infected with the hepatitis B virus.

-Improve hepatitis B immunization rates among Asian and Pacific Islander children from birth to 18 years;
+Improve hepatitis B immunization rates among Asian American children from birth to 18 years

 Raise public awareness of hepatitis risk factors